Tatiana Restaurant & Nightclub

 Not necessary.
 At all.
 Pass.
 PASS.

-Very straightforward.
-Hunks of both types of meat, some pita, and some red sauce served up on a heaping metal platter.
-If you come here and don't go for a banquet dinner (doo ittt), this is probably the order for you.
-But where's the mystery in that?
+The shish kabobs here are very straightforward.
+You'll get hunks of meat, some pita, and some red sauce served up on a heaping metal platter.
+If you come here and don't go for a banquet dinner (which you should very much opt for), this is probably the order for you.

 Beef Stew "Country Style"